Guikingone/SchedulerBundle/doc/transport.md

 ## RoundRobin

-The [RoundRobin](../src/Transport/RoundRobinTransport.php) allows to use multiple transports, this transport is useful if you use a transport that can fail during an operation (like network-related, etc).
+The [RoundRobin](../src/Transport/RoundRobinTransport.php) allows to use multiple transports, the main advantages of this transport is to distribute the work load around multiple transports, think of it as a ["load-balancer"](https://en.wikipedia.org/wiki/Load_balancing_(computing)) transport.

 ### Usage